Small-Scale Poultry Processing

 Removal of Head, Oil Glands, and Feet

 After feather removal, the heads, oil glands, and feet are removed.
 On-farm and small processors usually cut the head off; large plants have machines that pull heads off so that the esophagus is also removed.
+Necks are typically removed and can be sold as a specialty part.

 Birds preen their feathers with an oil gland located on top of the tail.
-It is almost 1% of the carcass, but because of its odor and taste it is removed.
-Asian markets may prefer a carcass with the oil gland intact; government regulations permit it to remain under religious kill exemptions.
+It is almost 1% of the carcass, but because of its odor and taste, it is removed.
+Asian markets may prefer a carcass with the oil gland intact; government regulations permit it to remain under religious-kill exemptions.

 Washing the Carcass